How do you first plan the look of a website? As a web designer, you have a wealth of tools to choose from.

-It’s printed to emulate three browser sizes on one page: desktop, tablet and phone.
-It includes a faint one-centimeter grid to help with sizes and positions of elements later.
+It’s printed to emulate three browser types on one page: desktop, tablet and phone.
+It includes a faint one-centimetre grid to help with sizes and positions of elements later.

 It has 50 sheets of 100gsm recycled paper with rounded corners: this is to prevent accidental injuries if you’re over-enthusiastic.
 It’s A3 in size, which is about the size of a sleeping cat.

-Its thick paper also makes really good paper airplanes, we hear.
+Its thick paper also makes really good paper aeroplanes, we hear.